-Forward-looking information in this Management Discussion and Analysis includes information about the Company's use and profitability of the Company's computing power; plans for an aggressive growth and scaling up strategies; the Company's strategic partnership with Blockbase, including expected enhancements of the efficiency of the Company's GPU mining operations and reduced cost thereon; the Company's strategy to rapidly acquire, develop and operate data centres and potential growth of the Company's computing capacity; the Company's program to upgrade and expand its GPU equipment to maintain its Ethereum mining industry footprint, including timing thereof; expected electrical and mining capacity; the Company's plans to upgrade and expand its GPU equipment; the Company's plans to manage its data centres and trading operations from Bermuda; the value of the Company's digital currency inventory; the business goals and objectives of the Company, and other forward-looking information including but not limited to information concerning the intentions, plans and future actions of the Company.
+Forward-looking information in this Management Discussion and Analysis includes information about the Company's use and profitability of the Company's computing power; plans for an aggressive growth and scaling up strategies; the Company's strategic partnership with Blockbase, including expected enhancements of the efficiency of the Company's ASIC mining operations and reduced cost thereon; the Company's strategy to rapidly acquire, develop and operate data centres and potential growth of the Company's computing capacity; including timing thereof; expected electrical and mining capacity; the Company's plans to manage its data centres and trading operations from Bermuda; the value of the Company's digital currency inventory; the business goals and objectives of the Company, and other forward-looking information including but not limited to information concerning the intentions, plans and future actions of the Company.

 The forward-looking information in this Management Discussion and Analysis reflects the current expectations, assumptions and/or beliefs of the Company based on information currently available to the Company.
-In connection with the forward-looking information contained in this Management Discussion and Analysis, the Company has made assumptions about the expected delivery time for GPU equipment; historical prices of digital currencies and the ability of the Company to mine digital currencies will be consistent with historical prices; and there will be no regulation or law that will prevent the Company from operating its business.
+In connection with the forward-looking information contained in this Management Discussion and Analysis, the Company has made assumptions about the expected delivery time for ASIC equipment; historical prices of digital currencies and the ability of the Company to mine digital currencies will be consistent with historical prices; and there will be no regulation or law that will prevent the Company from operating its business.
 The Company has also assumed that no significant events occur outside of the Company's normal course of business.
 Although the Company believes that the assumptions inherent in the forward-looking information are reasonable, forward-looking information is not a guarantee of future performance and accordingly undue reliance should not be put on such information due to the inherent uncertainty therein.